 Did you know

-This viewpoint offers magnificent panoramic views over the immensity of the Atlantic Ocean and, on clear days with favourable weather conditions, you can also see the Cabras Islet in the distance.
+This viewpoint offers magnificent panoramic views of the Atlantic Ocean’s immensity.
+On clear days with favorable weather conditions, you can also see the Cabras Islet in the distance.

 Salga Bay is the ideal place for those who like to swim in the sea and sunbathe.
 It is located in the village of São Sebastião, in the parish of Porto Judeu, in the municipality of Angra do Heroísmo.
-It is made up of Salga Beach and the Salga Natural Swimming Pool — much sought after and loved by youngsters.
+Salga Beach and the Salga Natural Swimming Pool make it up — both are much sought after and loved by youngsters.

 Did you know